mandhut/codex-vitae/README.md

 - Food
 - Pastry
 - Baking
+- Microbiology

 # Quotes
 I'm a big fan of quotes.
 I collect it from everywhere, movie, music, and books.
-This is a very reason why I prefer ebook better than paperback, because I love to
+This is a very reason why I prefer ebook better than paperback, because I love to highlight almost every passages that I like in a book.

 # Core Curriculum
 A collection of articles, books, movies, landmarks, famous places, or songs that have influenced me, that I revisit/re-read/re-watch more than once in my life.